Help with your health and healthy living

 Mental health

-There are a number of charities that offer support and advice if you need help dealing with depression, anxiety, loneliness and any other mental health issues.
+There are also charities that offer support and advice if you’re dealing with depression, anxiety, loneliness and any other mental health issues.

-Here is a list of national mental health charities, their websites and their telephone:
+Here’s a list of national mental health charities, their websites and telephone numbers:

 Mind provides advice and support to empower anyone experiencing a mental health problem.